iainemslie/YahooFinanceScraping/README.md

 # TODO

 1. ✅ Use SQL Alchemy to insert Pandas Dataframe directly when getting data from yfinance
+2. ✅ Make sure datetime info is included for the new tables (removed index = False)
-2. For each symbol create a database table, get 5y historical data, then at end of each day update the table with the daily price info
+3. For each symbol create a database table, get 5y historical data, then at end of each day update the table with the daily price info
-3. Create visualizations using matplotlib etc directly from database.
+4. Create visualizations using matplotlib etc directly from database.
-4. Figure out why some downloads fail for "The following 'Dividends' events are out-of-range"
+5. Figure out why some downloads fail for "The following 'Dividends' events are out-of-range"

 # References